27 Epic Things to Do in Cabo San Lucas (and Beyond)

 What to do in Cabo in winter?
 Go whale watching!

-But to see whales up close, take a whale watching boat tour.
-It’s definitely one of the best things to do in Los Cabos in winter!
+But to see them up close, take a whale watching boat tour – hands down one of the best things to do in Los Cabos in winter!

 A whale watching tour is the best way to see whales in Cabo